lgw2/lgw2.github.io/_teaching/csci112-summer-2021/syllabus.md

 structures. *Note: we may introduce some C++ topics as well.*

 ## Course format
-The course runs May 10 through June 4, with synchronous meetings We will meet synchronously from 11am-1:35pm [Mountain Time](https://time.is/MT) Mondays through Thursdays (except during the week of May 31, when we will meet on Friday instead of Monday.)
+The course runs May 10 through June 4.
+We will meet synchronously from 11am-1:35pm [Mountain Time](https://time.is/MT) Mondays through Thursdays (except during the week of May 31, when we will meet on Friday instead of Monday.)
 Every class day, there will be a lecture summary